-Project 2 – Killer yeasts as a source of novel chemotherapeutic compounds.
+Killer yeasts from the environment as a source of novel chemotherapeutic compounds.

-Antimicrobial compounds produced by the viruses of fungi and yeasts are known to benefit their host but could also have biotechnological applications.
-This project will seek to characterize toxins produced by yeast viruses and understand their activity against important fungal pathogens using techniques from microbiology.
+Antimicrobial compounds produced by yeasts are known to benefit their host but could also have biotechnological applications.
+This project will seek to characterize toxins produced by “killer” yeasts and understand their activity against important fungal pathogens using techniques from microbiology.
 This project will involve isolating wild yeasts from the environment (particularly yeasts associated with insects) and testing for toxin production.
 Toxins with novel antifungal activities will then be isolated for further mechanistic study.